ipfs/ipfs-docs/docs/install/command-line.md

 ipfs-update revert
 ```

-Reverts to the previously installed version of Go-IPFS.
+`ipfs-update revert` reverts to the previously installed version of Go-IPFS.
 This is useful if the newly installed version has issues and you would like to switch back to your older stable installation.

 ### Uninstall `ipfs-update`